 Step 10: Test and debug.

-Step 11: Repeat step 9 & 10 until reaching the satisfactions.
+Step 11: Repeat steps 9 & 10 until reaching satisfaction.

 Step 12: Perform usability testing and collect feedback.

-Step 13: Repeat step 9 & 10 until reaching the satisfactions.
+Step 13: Repeat steps 9 & 10 until reaching satisfaction.

-Created a prototype that works on multiple devices, and presents a responsive design
+Created a prototype that works on multiple devices, and presented a responsive design

 The prototype for SafeKids follow a user-centric and responsive design which works on multiple browsers as well as devices.
 The design is agnostic to the device used by the user, be it a computer or a small device.